department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/secure-messaging-discovery.md

     - Secure messaging cannot be used for emergency or urgent communication
     - Health care teams are different, and Veterans and their team must agree on if, and how, they want to use secure messaging
     - Veterans can only communicate with health care teams they are authorized to communicate with
+    - Signinup with My HealtheVet, automatically grants access to secure messaging
-    - Veterans can use scure messaging as a basic user, or as a premium member
+    - Veterans can use secure messaging as a basic user, or as a premium member
     - Must be premium members to exchange PHI via secure messaging.

 ## SME Interview(s)